Viniciuscoding/Google_Search_Tricks/README.md

 52 results

 ### Getting results that only includes the keyterms separated by AND from a specific website

 "brazil AND coffee site:https://www.wto.org"<br>
 3240 results

+### Finding a page that links to another page

+### Using the asterisks wildcard
+"I like to move * down *"
+results are mostly about the song I Like to Move It
+NOTE: leave a placeholder that may be automatically filled by the search engine later.
+This is a brilliant way to find song lyrics if you don’t know all the words.